 - Edit Workflow — this allows you to change the Workflow's Name, Owner, Target Date and/or Description.

-- Complete Current Step — this allows you to complete the current Step in the Workflow.
+- Complete Current Step - this allows you to complete the current step for the Workflow.

 - Workflow Diagram — this displays a diagram of your Workflow's Steps and potential Outcomes / Next Steps (for Steps that have Outcomes).